-The idea to cruise shortly after I left work had been hanging out there, but we didn’t commit until after I gave notice and my official timeline was set.
+The idea to cruise shortly after I left work had been hanging out there, but we didn’t commit until after I gave notice.
 It was part of my plan to test last-minute (by my standards) travel hacking.

 Normally we book cruises many months in advance, with the flights to match.
-This time I wanted to see what kind of deal I could get if I waited until after the last payments were due and the cruise line knew exactly how many rooms were left to fill.
+This time I wanted to see what kind of deal I could get if I waited until after the last payments were due.
+Then the cruise line knew exactly how many rooms were left to fill.

 We like Carnival Cruise Lines.
-Ever since we took the boys — then 9 and 11 — on a Carnival cruise out of Florida a decade ago we’ve felt like it was a good fit for our style.
+Ever since we took the boys — then 9 and 11 — on a Carnival cruise out of Florida a decade ago we’ve felt like it fit our style.
 It’s kid-friendly, but not kid-centered.
 It’s got a lively atmosphere but doesn’t feel like a pure booze cruise.
-It’s not pretentious by any stretch, and for some it probably strays too far in the other direction.
+And it’s not pretentious by any stretch — for some it probably strays too far in the other direction.

 When we’ve looked at cruises online in the past we’ve always gotten a follow-up call from Alex, our assigned sales guy, within a few days.
 I imagine every time I log on to the Carnival website alarm bells go off in Alex’s office.
 Honestly, I haven’t used Alex much over the years.
 That was a mistake.

-Alex has said in the past that I should call him because he has access to the best deals and he’ll take care of me.
+Alex has said I should call him because he has access to the best deals and he’ll take care of me.
 That sounds like sales guy speak to me, and I’m perfectly comfortable booking my travel online, thank you very much.

-But since the goal of this trip wasn’t so much to get specific timing, but rather to get the cheapest price, I did some scouting on the website and then gave Alex a ring.
+Since the goal of this trip was to get the cheapest price, I did some scouting on the website and then gave Alex a ring.
 The Inspiration and Imagination are two basically identical ships, running identical itineraries out of Long Beach, California, one day apart.
 One left on a Sunday and returned Thursday; the other left Monday and returned Friday.